mattvenn/earth-to-mars/docs/missions.md

 from pibot.mission import Mission mission = Mission()

-mission.waitForButton() #  turns on the red and waits for the button print("hello!") mission.endMission() # turns on the green led.
+mission.startMission() #  turns on the red and waits for the button print("hello!") mission.endMission() # turns on the green led.
 ~~~